jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     add = None
     ```

-    the terminal now shows a new error
+    the terminal reveals a new error

     ```python
     E       TypeError: 'NoneType' object is not callable